Hokianga History and Memorabilia

 "There are about one hundred Europeans settled

-at Hokiauga, including the mission¬aries.
-Several
+at Hokiauga, including the missionaries.
+Several of

-who, without exception, have set an example to the
+without exception, have set an example to the

 native women, that has in no minor degree aided

-the useful¬ness of the Wesleyan brethren, who
+the usefulness of the Wesleyan brethren, who

 have been successful in their missionary exertions